ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 .. image:: http://github.com/ntblab/neuropipe-support/raw/master/doc/tutorial/feat-stats-contrasts-and-f-tests.png

-Close that window, and FEAT should show you a graph of your model.
-If it doesn't look like the one below, check you followed the instructions correctly.
+Close that window, and FEAT shows you a graph of your model.
+If it's different from the one below, check you followed the instructions correctly.

 .. image:: http://github.com/ntblab/neuropipe-support/raw/master/doc/tutorial/feat-model-graph.png